Docvoids/SelfAssessment/Skills/Programming.md

   - Don't repeat yourself (DRY)
   - KISS principle
 - Syntax and concepts
-  - Value
+  - Value: 🖐️ used
-  - Identifier
+  - Identifier: 🖐️ used
-  - Variable
+  - Variable: 🖐️ used
-  - Constant
+  - Constant: 🖐️ used
-  - Scalar
+  - Scalar:👂 heard
-  - Literal
+  - Literal:👂 heard
   - Expression
-  - Heap
+  - Heap: 🖐️ used
-  - Function
+  - Function: 🖐️ used
   - Procedure
   - Method
-  - Class
+  - Class: 🖐️ used
   - Prototype
   - Event
   - Type